-Freedom of religion or belief is a fundamental human right enshrined in several international and regional human rights instruments, such as the International Covenant on Civil and Political Rights (art.
-18), the European Convention for the Protection of Human Rights and Fundamental Freedoms (art.
+Freedom of thought, conscience, religion or belief (commonly abbreviated to “FoRB”) is a fundamental human right enshrined internationally by the Universal Declaration on Human Rights (art.
+18) and the International Covenant on Civil and Political Rights (art.
+18).
+It is also enshrined in several regional treaties, including the European Convention for the Protection of Human Rights and Fundamental Freedoms (art.
 9), and the Charter of Fundamental Rights of the European Union (art.10).

-Freedom of religion or belief is also an element of EU’s human rights policy: the promotion and protection of the rights of persons belonging to ethnic and religious minorities continued to be a key concern in its relations with third countries.
+Freedom of religion or belief is a central component in EU human rights policy: the promotion and protection of the rights of persons belonging to ethnic and religious minorities continues to be a key concern in the EU’s relations with third countries.

 EPRID endeavours to ensure that religious intolerance and discrimination are addressed in a consistent manner both in EU policy and in practice.

-The members of EPRID should strive to encourage European institutions to have a deeper interest and commitment in religious intolerance and discrimination issues.
+The members of EPRID strive to encourage European institutions and decision-makers to have a deeper interest in and commitment to religious intolerance and discrimination issues.

 The platform aims to encourage participation of and cooperation between civil society organisations, religious bodies and individuals working on religious intolerance and discrimination, as we should be among the first stakeholders promoting the right to freedom of religion or belief.